dongph9x/confession/README.md

 ## ✨ Features

 ### 🔐 Anonymous Confession System
-- **Anonymous submissions** - Users can submit confessions without revealing their identity
+- **User-choice anonymity** - Users can choose to be anonymous for each confession
+- **Flexible submission** - Submit with or without anonymity using keywords
 - **Review system** - All confessions are reviewed by moderators before being posted
 - **Numbered confessions** - Each approved confession gets a unique number
 - **DM notifications** - Users receive notifications when their confessions are approved/rejected